TriveniH/skill-yahoo-stocks/README.md

   <br>
 Now, set up your Heroku instance:

-3. Sign up for an account on Heroku.com
+3. Sign up for an account on heroku.com.
 4. Click **New -> Create new app**
 Click Settings.
 Copy the Git URL.
 4. Click **Reveal Config Vars**
 Create 4 new config vars with the secrets from Yelp:
-CONSUMER_KEY,
+CONSUMER_KEY
-CONSUMER_SECRET,
+CONSUMER_SECRET
-TOKEN,
+TOKEN
 TOKEN_SECRET

 <br>